Our team of National and Regional Co-ordinators is small but growing and we are always happy to help.

 How We Will Support you

-UK SMART Recovery is here to grow the network of effective SMART Recovery meetings, so the support we offer to our network of peer Facilitators is right at the heart of our work.
+UK SMART Recovery is here to grow the network of effective SMART Recovery meetings, so the support we offer to our network of Facilitators is right at the heart of our work.

 The training we offer is one of the most important ways that we support Facilitators.
 We get very good feedback that this is working and valued by our Facilitators, but of course we will continue to improve upon this in future.